QuentinArnault/QATestKit/README.md

 # INSTALL
  - Extract a tarball or zipball of the repository into your project directory.
- - Add 'QATestingKit/QATestingKit.xcodeproj' as a subproject in your workspace.
+ - Add 'QATestKit/QATestKit.xcodeproj' as a subproject in your workspace.
- - Add libQATestingKit.a to 'Link Binary With Libraries' phase of your test target.
+ - Add libQATestKit.a to 'Link Binary With Libraries' phase of your test target.
- - QATestingKit takes advantage of Objective C's ability to add categories on an object, but this isn't enabled for static libraries by default.
+ - QATestKit takes advantage of Objective C's ability to add categories on an object, but this isn't enabled for static libraries by default.
 To enable this, add the '-ObjC' flag to the "Other Linker Flags" build setting.
- - Your .app must be linked against the following frameworks in addition to QATestingKit.a
+ - Your .app must be linked against the following frameworks in addition to QATestKit.a
- 	- SenTestingKit.framework
+ 	- SenTestKit.framework

 # HOW-TO